 One of the most important rules for a cautious gambler is to avoid overbetting your bankroll.
 If you’re playing 100 hands an hour at a table with two or three other players, at a $10 table you’re making $1,000 worth of bets per hour, while with a $25 minimum, that soars to $2,500.

-If the house edge is 0.6 percent against a basic strategy player --- pretty normal at a six-deck game where the dealer hits soft 17, with some variation depending on other rules --- the average hourly loss is $6 an hour at the $10 table, and $15 at the $25 table.
+If the house edge is 0.6% against a basic strategy player -- pretty normal at a six-deck game where the dealer hits soft 17, with some variation depending on other rules -- the average hourly loss is $6 an hour at the $10 table, and $15 at the $25 table.

-Beyond the average hourly loss, there’s the matter of what happens in a lowing streak.
-If I lose six in a row --- and that happens all too often --- I’m out $60 at a $10 table, but $150 at the $25 table.
-Blackjack has its ups and downs, and you have to be able to weather the downs if you’re going to stuck around for the ups.
+Beyond the average hourly loss, there’s the matter of what happens in a losing streak.
+If I lose six in a row -- and that happens all too often -- I’m out $60 at a $10 table, but $150 at the $25 table.
+Blackjack has its ups and downs, and you have to be able to weather the downs if you’re going to stick around for the ups.
 If you’re a modestly bankrolled player, playing through a $60 loss might be no problem, while a $150 loss takes too big a toll too fast.

 The crowd was growing, and I knew the $15 table would fill all seven chairs, slowing the game to 50 hands an hour or so.
 That would mean less risk per hour than I’d at the half-empty $10 table.